CodeIntelligenceTesting/c-ares/FEATURES.md

 The system configuration is automatically monitored for changes to the network and DNS settings.
-When a change is detected a thread is spawned to read the new configuration then apply it to the current c-ares configuration.
+When a change is detected a thread is spawned to read the new configuration then apply it to the current c-ci configuration.

-This feature requires the [Event Thread](#event-thread) to be enabled via `ARES_OPT_EVENT_THREAD`.
-Otherwise it is up to the integrator to do their own configuration monitoring and call `ares_reinit()` to reload the system configuration.
+This feature requires the [Event Thread](#event-thread) to be enabled via `CI_OPT_EVENT_THREAD`.
+Otherwise it is up to the integrator to do their own configuration monitoring and call `ci_reinit()` to reload the system configuration.

 It is supported on Windows, MacOS, iOS and any system configuration that uses